cbonoz/greentrace/README.md

 - Expanding the database of sustainable practices and certifications to provide more comprehensive information to consumers.
 - Integrating additional features such as user reviews and ratings to further enhance transparency and trust in the system.
 - Collaborating with manufacturers and retailers to encourage widespread adoption of Greentrace and promote sustainable consumption habits globally.
+- Integration of additional credential validation for product uploaders.

 # Image Gallery